TeX Resources on the Web

 ConTeXt, Hans Hagen's

-powerful, modern, TeX macro package; a serious contender for those
+powerful, extensive TeX macro package; a serious contender for those

 wanting a production-quality publishing system.
 Integrated support for